neutron scattering society of america

 • Up to two additional letters of support.
 Specific references to particularly important work should be made in the nomination and supporting letters.

-Email the nomination package in PDF format to the Selection Committee Chair.
+Submit the nomination package in PDF format here: https://neutronscattering.org/nominations/

 The award cannot be awarded posthumously.